Patriotic, energetic, diverse women make up the Toll Gate Creek Chapter, NSDAR.

 |– Promoting conservation through pollinator gardens||– School Supply Drives for Aurora area schools||– Participate in Wreaths Across America|

 On July 14, 1990, 48 organizing and charter members assembled for their organizing meeting at the Raffles Hotel on South Parker Road.

-Toll Gate Creek Chapter NSDAR was named for one of the five streams that wind their way through Aurora, joining with Sand Creek near the northern border of Aurora.
-The East and West branches of Toll Gate Creek meander through the historic DeLaney Farm (central area of Aurora near the Justice Center and the main branch of the Aurora Public Library), where it flows past the barn and one of the oldest farms in the city; one of the few remaining historical round barns in the country.
-The Tollgate stage stop was part of the Smoky Hill Trail that was the prime artery for high plains trade and travel during the 1860s.
+Toll Gate Creek Chapter, NSDAR, was named for one of the five streams that wind their way through Aurora, joining with Sand Creek near the northern border of Aurora.
+The east and west branches of Toll Gate Creek meander through the DeLaney Farm Historic District, central area of Aurora near the Justice Center, and the main branch of the Aurora Public Library.
+The stream then flows past the barn and one of the oldest farms in the city–one of the few remaining historical round barns in the country.
+The tollgate stage stop was part of the Smoky Hill Trail which was the prime artery for high plains trade and travel during the 1860s.

 The Legend of Toll Gate Creek

-The Legend of Toll Gate Creek is connected to the Gully homestead which was located at what is now Mississippi and Chambers.
-The Gully House still exists and was moved to the historic DeLaney Farm Site.
+The legend of Toll Gate Creek is connected to the Gully homestead which was located at what is now Mississippi and Chambers Streets.
+The Gully House still exists and was moved to the historic DeLaney Community Farm site.
 It is the oldest existing home in Aurora.
 Toll Gate Creek runs by it; however, Toll Gate Creek didn’t always run.
 It has been said that Mother Cabrini and the sisters came through the Aurora area to see who could contribute to the church.
-They had one of the Gully’s daughters traveling with them on the wagon to give directions to the different farms in the area.
-The Gully daughter explained to Mother Cabrini that Toll Gate creek was often dry.
+They had one of the Gully daughters traveling with them on the wagon to give directions to different farms in the area.
+The Gully daughter explained to Mother Cabrini that Toll Gate Creek was often dry.
 Mother Cabrini stopped the wagon, said a prayer for a never-ending run of water, and Toll Gate Creek has run ever since.